TACO: Temporal Consensus Optimization for Continual Neural Mapping: Introduction

-To address these challenges, we introduce TACO, a Temporal Consensus Optimization framework for continual neural mapping.
-We treat past model snapshots as participants in a temporal consensus process and update the current representation by enforcing agreement across time rather than replaying past data.
-Intuitively, our method allows the current model to align with reliable aspects of its past states while remaining free to revise regions that conflict with new observations.
-By incorporating importance-aware weighting into the consensus mechanism, we adaptively regulate the influence of historical knowledge.
-Our approach avoids both catastrophic forgetting and the over-conservative preservation of outdated geometry as illustrated in Fig.~\ref{fig:teaser}.
-Our formulation enables continual adaptation under streaming observations without relying on data replay and remains well-suited for long-term online mapping under realistic resource constraints.
-To the best of our knowledge, TACO is the first to formulate continual neural mapping as a temporal consensus optimization problem.
-Through extensive experiments, we demonstrate that we consistently produce more accurate and up-to-date reconstructions under environment changes compared to existing continual learning baselines.
+Our approach avoids catastrophic forgetting and allows adaptation to the changing environment, as illustrated in Fig.~\ref{fig:teaser}.
+Our formulation enables continual adaptation under streaming observations \emph{without relying on data replay} and remains well-suited for long-term online mapping under realistic resource constraints.
+Through extensive experiments, we demonstrate that we consistently produce more accurate and up-to-date reconstructions under environment changes compared to existing baselines.

-A summary of our key contributions is as follows: \begin{enumerate} \item We propose TACO, a Temporal Consensus Optimization framework that reformulates continual neural mapping as a consensus problem over time and serves as an alternative to replay- and regularization-based approaches. \item We introduce an importance-aware temporal consensus mechanism that dynamically balances stability and adaptation: reliable past knowledge constrains updates, while regions that conflict with new observations can be updated. \item We validate TACO through extensive simulation and real-world robotic experiments on a neural implicit mapping backbone Co-SLAM.
-TACO adapts to dynamic scene changes where state-of-the-art methods fail.
+In summary, our key contributions in this paper are: \begin{enumerate} \item We propose TACO, a Temporal Consensus Optimization framework that reformulates continual neural mapping as a consensus problem over time. \item We introduce an importance-aware temporal consensus mechanism that dynamically balances stability and adaptation: we preserve reliable past knowledge, while updating regions that conflict with new observations. \item We validate TACO through extensive simulation and real-world robotic experiments.
+We show that TACO adapts to dynamic scene changes while state-of-the-art methods fail.
 Our approach mitigates forgetting under realistic online and memory-constrained conditions. \end{enumerate}